Klipper3d/klipper/docs/Load_Cell.md

 * The sample rate on the HX71x cannot be set from klipper's config.
 If you have the 10SPS version of the sensor (which is widely distributed) it needs to be physically re-wired to run at 80SPS.
+* Due to the limited sampling rate, it is recommended to enable interpolation to increase the precision.
+With the interpolation enabled, a 80SPS HX711 ADC should deliver well usable results.